paulyd123/CrestGuess/README.md

 ------------ | -------------
 Question | This table has 5 fields: ID, Image, AnswerA, AnswerB, AnswerC, AnswerD and CorrectAnswer.
 I generated a query which randomised all the team names.

+## How to run CrestGuess
+* Download zip
+* Open the project in Visual Studio 2015.
+* Run the project.

 ## SQLite User Guide
 Installation guide on SQLite for the project on Visual Studio 2015:
 - First you need to go to the SQLite download site at [https://www.sqlite.org/download.html](https://www.sqlite.org/download.html)